-As of December 31, 2022, subscriptions receivable included investment amounts in the form of (i) ownership of KADI that has been contemplated to be sold to the Group in exchange for shares of the Group, and (ii) escrow shares to Samsung in the year 2019 and 2022 as security for arbitration compensation.
-Since the shares in all these cases have already been issued, these items were recorded as subscriptions receivable on the equity section of the Group's consolidated balance sheet as of December 31, 2022.
+As of December 31, 2023, subscriptions receivable included investment amounts in the form of (i) ownership of KADI that has been contemplated to be sold to the Group in exchange for shares of the Group of \$5,217. (ii) escrow shares to Samsung in the year 2019, 2022 and 2023 as security for arbitration compensation of \$10,482. (iii) shares issued to a former subsidiary of \$9,423, and (iv) shares issued for a project to an advisor of \$392.
+As of December 31, 2022, subscriptions receivable included investment amounts in the form of (i) ownership of KADI that has been contemplated to be sold to the Group in exchange for shares of the Group of \$5,217, and (ii) escrow shares to Samsung in the year 2019 and 2022 as security for arbitration compensation of \$9,161.
+Since the shares in all these cases have already been issued, these items were recorded as subscriptions receivable on the equity section of the Group's consolidated balance sheets as of December 31, 2023 and 2022, respectively.